-Annually, prior to the supplier outreach, 3M's Provider directly contacted SORs that were not enrolled in the RMAP to encourage their participation and gather information regarding each facility's sourcing practices on behalf of its compliance partners.
+Annually, during the supplier outreach, the Provider directly contacts SORs that are not enrolled in the RMAP to encourage their participation and gather information regarding each facility's sourcing practices on behalf of its compliance partners.
 3M is a signatory of this communication in accordance with the requirements of downstream companies detailed in the OECD Guidance.